-Mabore Sithole is an accomplished HR leader with 20 years’ experience in the mining, oil and gas, engineering and public sectors.
-She has had pivotal senior roles with a broad range of responsibilities in companies such as OTIS Southern Africa, Sasol and Arivia.kom.
+Mabore Sithole is an author, businesswoman and corporate executive.
+She has a 20 years successful career in Human Resources with 15 years at senior and executive level.
+Mabore has had pivotal senior roles with a broad range of responsibilities in companies such as OTIS Southern Africa, Sasol and Arivia.kom.
 Most recently she served as Executive Head: HR at Fraser Alexander where she developed implemented an integrated organizational culture transformation.
 She is currently the Head of HRD and Transformation at Anglo American Platinum.
 Mabore is an inspirational speaker and author on personal leadership.
 She holds a post graduate degree in HRD management and completed an advanced programme in organizational development.

 Melissa Steyn is a Fulbright alumnus, and holds the South African National Research Chair in Critical Diversity Studies.
 She is the founding director of the Wits Centre for Diversity Studies at the University of the Witwatersrand.
 Her work engages with intersecting hegemonic social formations.
 She is best known for her publications on whiteness in post-apartheid South Africa.
 Her book, Whiteness just isn’t what is used to be: White identity in a changing South Africa, won the 2002 Outstanding Scholarship Award in International and Intercultural Communication from the National Communication Association in the United States.
 In addition to authoring journal articles and book chapters, Melissa is editor or co-editor of five books.
 She featured as one of Routledge’s Sociology Super Authors for 2013.